chord-memory/chord-memory-net/README.md

 chord-memory.net utilizes [Calibre-Web](https://github.com/janeczku/calibre-web) to access progress % for eBooks on Kobo.

-See [calibre/README.md](calibre/README.md) for more details on Kobo eBooks & Calibre workflow.
+See [calibre-web-aws](https://github.com/chord-memory/calibre-web-aws) for more details.